 So what are the best ski boot bags?
 We took some of the most popular models and tested them out on a trip to Jackson Hole.
 Don’t forget to check out our recommended ski bags for traveling.

-Here is an overview of the boot bags we liked best with our buying guide below.
+Here is a feature overview of the boot bags we liked best with our buying guide below.

 Ski Boot Bag Reviews

 NOTE: This is my personal boot bag and my strong recommendation among competitors.

 Compared to the other ski boot bags available in a similar price range, this bag is a hands down winner.
 Let’s talk about why the Athalon bag beats the competitors out of the gate.

 External storage comes in three flavors: shock cord on top, small zippered pocket at the top, and two small zippered pockets outside of the boot compartments.
 These are great for stashing a myriad of little items and your outer coat on hot days.

 Boot compartments are plenty large and even have a little extra room to stash a few more goodies if you’re crunched for space.

 Backpack style straps are removable for transportation, a feature which is lacking from similar competitors.